spoofedpacket/puppet-galera/README.md

 to true and nominating a donor via the $donor_ip parameter.

 ## Requirements
+   * camptocamp/augeas
    * puppetlabs/stdlib
-   * haproxy
-   * Working PuppetDB with storeconfigs enabled, in order to use exported resources.
+   * To use the dynamically generated haproxy configs on the client, a working PuppetDB with storeconfigs enabled, in order to use exported resources.
+This is optional, but highly recommended for production clusters.

 ## Usage